BlackOps-Prime/Maven-Quarkus-Devops/CICD_README.md

 ### Deployment Procedure
-Once your AWS environment is setup, the CI workflow authenticates against AWS, updates the local task definition file, and deploys the update to ECS.
+Once your AWS environment is setup, the CI workflow authenticates against AWS, updates the templated task definition file, and deploys the update to ECS Service.

 ### Usage
 GitHub actions will execute the workflow file automatically whenever the conditions are met; thus, whenever a pull request is merged and closed to the main branch.